By Shaun Donovan (Click here to view the entire P&R issue)

 My focus on the changing geography of opportunity in our country comes from my fundamental belief that where we live determines the shape of our lives, a point the Kerner Commission made brutally clear.
 And it comes from my personal experience growing up in New York City at a time when the Bronx was burning, when many said we were witnessing the death of the American City.
 A few weeks ago, walking through the South Bronx, I saw beautiful mixed-income housing where rubble had smoldered.
 I saw playgrounds crowded with children where wild dogs had roamed.
-And I saw low-income families, black and brown, desperately trying to afford staying in neighborhoods they desperately thought about leaving a few decades ago.
+And I saw low-income families, black and brown, desperately trying to afford to stay in neighborhoods they desperately thought about leaving a few decades ago.

 Of course, it isn’t just our cities that have changed in the last half-century.
 We elected our first black president.
 And as Ta-Nehisi Coates has argued, we then elected our “first white president” too.
 We come together today at a moment of great peril for the national project that the Kerner Commission called us to embark on fifty years ago.
 That threat is real in all the policies the Trump Administration is trying to roll back, including so much of the criminal justice, health care, fair housing and community development work I’ve described today.